12/19/2016

 Try making a string variable and name

-.
+it message.
 Construct it

 with a message you wish to show the user.
 Then reassign